MaximL98/All-r-In-One/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file, so you can run the Reddit API.
+To run this project, you will need to add the following environment variables to your **config.env** file, so you can run the Reddit API.

 `CLIENT_ID`
 `SECRET_TOKEN`